The quantum super-Krylov method: Conclusions

+In conclusion, we have presented a novel addition to the class of ``near-term friendly" KQD methods.
+The projection error in our energy estimate converges exponentially quickly with the Krylov dimension, as is observed in the standard KQD approach.
+We also proposed a novel state-space derivative estimation algorithm for use in post-processing, and presented a proof of convergence of the method.
+Our numerical experiments show the capability of the method for estimating the ground-state energy of Hamiltonians exhibiting particular symmetries.

-Another important direction would be to produce a convergence analysis of the minimax error with respect to the noise rate $\eta$.
-This would provide end-to-end error bounds on $|\Delta_0' - \Delta_0|/|\Delta_0|$.
-One could also consider adaptive sampling strategies for the datapoints $\{t_s\}_{s=0}^{D-1}$ in order to reduce the number of measurements required from the quantum device.
+One clear direction for follow-up work would be to demonstrate the super-Krylov method on a quantum device in order to display the method's compatibility with existing quantum processors.
+On the theoretical side, it would be fruitful to derive an expression for the error in the state-space estimate with respect to the sampling errors and the number of datapoints.
+This would allow for an end-to-end error analysis of the energy estimate.
+One could also consider adaptive sampling strategies in order to reduce the number of measurements required from the quantum device.